 Roxana is a Romanian doctor who has always had a considerable degree of empathy for those who face particular challenges in life and who are often marginalised.
 She has always loved to be challenged and when she wanted to change the direction of her medical career, for something more interesting, she found GenderGP.
 During her time specialising in the field of gender care, she has learned so much from the patients themselves, about their lives, their concerns and how much they suffer for not being able to live authentically.
 Outside of her working life Roxana loves the arts, music, movies and pets, especially dogs.

-Gary joined GenderGP in 2018.
-He is a pathway advisor and training lead.
-In his day-to-day role, Gary manages patient enquiries and supports other members of the team with their training needs.
-He is also the key liaison with our partner pharmacy Clear Chemist.
-Gary is an avid pool player and has a host of trophies, which he proudly displays on top of the wardrobe!
+Gary joined GenderGP in February 2018.
+He is a senior team lead and pharmacy officer.
+In his day-to-day role, Gary leads the New Patient Team, guiding patients through the Appraisal Pathway process from first contact to receiving their first prescription.
+He is also the key liaison with all of our partner pharmacies.
+Gary is an avid pool player and has a host of trophies, which he proudly displays on top of the wardrobe.

 Kathryn is focused on patient contact and care.
 She joined GenderGP in a bid to take an active role in helping the community by giving them all the information they need to make their journey as easy as possible.
 Kathryn is a committed activist and member of the Green Party.
 In her spare time she enjoys rock climbing and is an avid gamer.